edoloughlin/nasc/README.md

 Nasc is a proof-of-concept framework for building reactive user interfaces with plain HTML and a server-driven backend.
 By default it streams server→client patches over Server‑Sent Events (SSE) and sends client→server events via HTTP; WebSockets are also supported for features that need bidirectional, high-frequency updates.

+*Note:* this is currently a PoC.
+There is currently no packaged version of this project.

 ## Project Philosophy

-The core idea is to keep the client as simple as possible.
+Taking inspiration from HTMX, the core idea is to keep the client as simple as possible.
 The server is the source of truth for both state and logic.
-The client sends events to the server, and the server responds with fine-grained DOM patches.
+The client sends events to the server, and the server responds with fine-grained state updates.
+These are sent over SSE (or WS) in a similar fashion to Datastar, but sending arbitrary HTML is not supported by design.

 This approach has several potential benefits: